-Often times when there is a deep connection between two people trust goes without saying.
-However a person only gains trust through their actions and whether or not they’ve proven trustworthy.
+Oftentimes, when there is a deep connection between two people’s trust, it goes without saying.
+However, a person only gains trust through their actions and whether or not they’ve proven trustworthy.
 As you are supportive and dependable trust will be granted.
 This trust can be demonstrated by simply being real in every area of your life and not constantly trying to hide your flaws.
-When true colors are shown your partner can fully love, respect and accept you.
+When true colors are shown your partner can fully love, respect, and accept you.
 Be open and be willing to confide in one another; reveal what’s on your heart, by being vulnerable.
-Don’t keep secrets from one another, speak truth and keep your promises.
+Don’t keep secrets from one another, speak the truth and keep your promises.

 God has wired both of you in such a special and unique way.
 In fact, it was probably those differences that drew you towards one another.
 Therefore respect your spouse by not criticizing their ideas or interests.
 They see the world through a unique lens, which can offer you a different perspective.
 You each have your own personality traits, talents, quirks, and past experience; therefore showing respect means you appreciate all that your spouse brings to the table.
 There is value in your differences.
 Mutual respect gives a person the freedom to be exactly who they’re created to be without fear of judgment.
 Celebrate your differences and don’t compare yourself to one another as you are both individually masterpieces.

 Having mutual respect for one another means you recognize certain needs.
 Therefore you may need to define boundaries and what you need to refresh and recharge.
 This may include giving each other some space.
 Space may mean you welcome your spouse home with a kiss and don’t force them to talk about their day, or you don’t guilt trip them when they want to go out with friends.
 Allowing time alone or with other people without hovering shows maturity and respect.
 It is important that you and your spouse have your social needs met through healthy friendships outside of the marriage.

 Champion Each Other